macropin/docker-roundcube/README.md

 - Thin Container.
 Uses linked [MariaDB](https://registry.hub.docker.com/_/mariadb/) and IMAP containers for those services
 - Installs latest Roundcube cleanly from Git source

+## Usage

+Feel free to use this [Unit File](https://github.com/macropin/docker-units/blob/master/roundcube.service) or construct your own arguments.

 ## Environment variables

 These are the base variables: